tads-working-group/tads3-website/docs/adv3lite/t3QuickStart.md

     file was mechanically generated� paragraph you find in the t3m file, together with any bits of executable code you find there.
 You can also delete the line -pre.
-You may need to change the penultimate line if the path to where you\'ve stored the adv3Lite directory is different from that assumed here.
+You may need to change the penultimate line if the path to where you've stored the adv3Lite directory is different from that assumed here.

 9. Open a Terminal window.
 The Terminal program is located in